bparanj/crystal/programming/iac/docs/experiments/disable-root-login.md

 ### Key Corrections and Improvements:

 - **SSH Directory Path**: Changed from `/home/{{ ansible_user }}/ssh` to `/home/{{ ansible_user }}/.ssh`.
 The `.ssh` directory is the correct location for storing user SSH keys.
 - **Dynamic Public Key Path**: Added a `vars` section to define `ssh_public_key` using Ansible's `lookup` plugin to fetch the `HOME` environment variable of the user running the playbook.
 This allows for a more dynamic and correct path setting.
-Adjust the path (`/path/to/your/public_key.pub`) to where your public key is actually located relative to the `HOME` directory of the user running the playbook.
+Adjust the path (`/path/to/your/public_key.pub`) to where your public key is ly located relative to the `HOME` directory of the user running the playbook.
 - **Regular Expression Adjustment**: Updated the `regexp` for `PermitRootLogin` and `PasswordAuthentication` to account for commented-out lines (`^(#)?`).
 This ensures that the playbook correctly updates these settings whether they are initially commented out or not.

 ### Running the Playbook with Packer